 I can still remember the first time I met Barbara in 1976.
 She sat as always alone in the canteen of the CCAT (Cambridge College of Art and Technology), and as always she was writing in a black book.
 She never sat in the popular coffee shop of the CCAT, The Batman.
-She made me curious, this solitary Chinese girl with long hair till her waste.
+She made me curious, this solitary Chinese girl with long hair till her waist.
 I went to sit opposite her and asked what she was writing.
 With a northern London accent she told me that it was her dairy and she showed it to me.
 I couldn't read the Chinese letters but I recognized the words 'leaving on a jet plan' of the song of John Denver.
 I also recognized the sentence 'You always smile but in your eyes your sorrow shows ' from the song Without You by Harry Nillson.

 A few days after some of my friends joined us in the canteen.
 In this group Barbara easily blended in.
 She was very cheerful and stood up for herself.
 She pronounced some words with a typical London accent that with her Chinese appearance made was a surprisingly combination.
 Barbara soon discovered that the coffee shop the Batman was a much nicer place to be.
 Often I would find her there with my friends.
 One of these friends was Sue, she had long blond hair also till her waste and she was about the same size as Barbara.
 It was lovely to see Barbara and Sue from behind when they walked next to each other.
 Both long hair, hanging lose but in different colours.